storpool/storpool-openstack-integration/docs/configure.md

    setup" section above).

-2. Let the StorPool OpenStack integration suite find your Nova drivers and and make the necessary modifications in its own work directory:
+2. Let the StorPool OpenStack integration suite find your Nova drivers and make the necessary modifications in its own work directory:

         ./sp-openstack check
         ./sp-openstack install nova